Cannabis Helps PTSD

 It has been noted that resuscitation with a special hemoglobin oxygen-carrying solution may reduce the effects of secondary brain injury in patients who have had traumatic brain injury and bleeds.
-The solution called HBOC-201, is a salt solution that increases oxygen delivery to tissues.
-The studies are human should be taken soon.
+The solution called HBOC-201 is a salt solution that increases oxygen delivery to tissues.
+The studies on human should be available soon.

 THE DRUG USEFUL FOR AGGRESSION

 A pallet study for the use of Quetiapine for treatment of aggression secondary to traumatic brain injury showed that it was effective in reducing irritability and aggression in such patients.
 Patients also reported an associated improvement in cognitive functioning.

 ACCELERATED DAMAGE IN ELDERLY